- Cantaloupe Melon Varieties | Comparison Chart (PDF)

 Melon Ripeness Indicators & Harvesting

 Knowing just when to harvest a melon crop is part art and part science, but a skill you can acquire through observation and practice.
-To start, there are signs that herald the approach or presence of peak ripeness for the various types.
+To start, there are signs that herald the approach of peak ripeness or indicate its presence for the various types.
 How much time you expect to pass before the melon will be eaten is the other major consideration (more about this below).

 - Change in skin cast or coloration.